inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 # Comparison of Inscopix CNMF-E and CaImAn CNMF-E
 This section provides an in-depth comparison of Inscopix CNMF-E and CaImAn CNMF-E.
 Key differences in the algorithm parameters, processing modes, and output formats are first highlighted.
-We then present our approach for comparing the two implementations and present the results of such comparison on various datasets.
+We then present our approach for comparing the two implementations and the results of this comparison across multiple datasets obtained from distinct brain regions.
-We evaluated processing time and consistency between the outputs obtained using the two algorithms, as well as how processing time is affected by the input dimensions.
+We evaluated processing time and similarity between the outputs obtained using the two algorithms, as well as how processing time is affected by the input dimensions.

 ## Algorithm Parameters